 Can you tell me more about what my visit to your office will be like?
 What should I know ahead of time?

-In most cases, even a single problem with the eye or vision requires an intensive evaluation.
 Formulating a diagnosis and treatment plan requires experience and precision, and must be completely thought out.
-The greatest treatment plan in the world will fail if the diagnosis is incorrect!

 Our office makes use of technicians and physician assistants.
-Often this ancillary staff will interview you and do preliminary testing, and the present the findings to the doctor in lieu of the doctor repeating the interview in its entirety.
-Since the staff knows which information is most pertinent, this is time saving for the office.
+Often this ancillary staff will interview you and do preliminary testing, and the present the findings to the doctor.
 In a similar vein Dr. Stone also relies on his staff to assist in patient education and check out procedures, usually reiterating findings & recommendations.

 Why has Dr. Stone been recognized as a top ophthalmologist in Chicago?

 Lawrence Stone, M.D. did his medical school and ophthalmology training at University of Chicago, ranked at that time as the third top medical school in the country.
-Travelling in elite circles, completing prestigious fellowships at Will’s University in Philadelphia and McGill University in Montreal, Canada.
-Academic appointments have included U. of Chicago, Illinois Eye Institute and Loyola University.
+Travelling in elite circles, he completing prestigious fellowships at Will’s University in Philadelphia and McGill University in Montreal, Canada.
+Teaching appointments have included U. of Chicago, Illinois Eye Institute and Loyola University.
 For many years he was chief of ophthalmology at Weiss Hospital.

-Dr. Stone has a resume that over boasts over 40 lectures and publications on a host of topics.
-His full resume is on this web site under doctors. .
-In addition, he is sought out by attorneys all over the country to consult on medical legal and insurance disability cases.
+In addition, he had been sought out by attorneys all over the country to consult on complex medical legal and insurance disability cases.
 His analytic and writing ability allow him to conceptualize complex topics and make them understandable to non-physicians.
 He has worked on pro-bono cases.

-We have an optical dispensary with well-priced frames and top quality Hoya lens products.
+We have an optical dispensary with well-priced frames and top quality lens products.
 If you wish to make a purchase, our optician will gladly assist you with your frame and lens selection.
 We have expertise in progressive lenses and computer glasses.

 Which insurance plans do we participate in?
 Do we see out-of-network patients?

-Medicare, Blue Cross Blue Shield, United Healthcare, Cigna and Aetna are among some of the insurance companies that Stone Eye Center participates with.
+Medicare, Blue Cross Blue Shield, United Healthcare, Cigna and Aetna are among the insurance companies that we participate in.
 Each company offers multiple plans and we participate in many but not all of them.
 We will verify your eligibility benefits prior to your first visit.
-We also suggest that you call the number listed on the back of your insurance card or check your insurer’s website membership area to verify your benefits.
+You may also want to call the number listed on the back of your insurance card or check your insurer’s website membership area to verify your benefits.

-We accept several HMO plans including the Chicago Health Care System and Ravenswood Physicians Association.
-We also see patients in a variety of Medicare Advantage Plans.
+We participate in several HMO plans including Chicago Health Care System and Ravenswood Physicians Association.
+We also see patients enrolled in a variety of Medicare Advantage Plans.

 Out of network and self-pay patients seek us out based on our reviews and high ratings.
-We will quote you a price range and ask that you sign a credit card authorization on check in.
+We are happy to quote a fee over the phone once we learn the reason that you are seeking care.

 What is your billing policy?
 What should I bring with me on the day of the visit?

 We will check with your insurance to see where you are in terms of meeting your deductible and what your co-payment responsibilities are.
 Our billing manager will be happy to assist you.
 Generally speaking any financial liability that you’ll be incurring that is not anticipated to be paid by your insurer will be collected on the day of the visit, or be guaranteed by a credit card authorization.
-This reduce the amount of collection activity on unpaid accounts and allows us to focus on patient care; we do not wish to function as a billing and collection agency.
+This allows us to focus on patient care and minimizes the time spent on billing and collections.

-For you first visit to our office, you will be asked for your insurance card, driver’s license and credit card as part of the registration process.
+For you first visit to our office, you will be asked for your insurance card, driver’s license and credit card.

 I wish to come in right away, do you offer immediate care visits?